Unsupervised Acoustic Scene Mapping Based on Acoustic Features and Dimensionality Reduction: Theoretical Background

 \subsection{The \acf{RTF}}

-As mentioned above, we use \acp{RTF} \cite{Gannot2001} as the acoustic feature for our approach. \acp{RTF} are acoustic features independent of the source signal.
-Since they carry relevant spatial information, they can serve as ``spatial fingerprints'' that characterize the positions of each of the sources in a reverberant enclosure \cite{LauferGoldshtein2020}.
+The \acp{RTF} \cite{Gannot2001,markovich2009multichannel} are used as the acoustic feature for our approach.
+They are independent of the source signal and carry relevant spatial information.
+Consequently, they can serve as \emph{spatial fingerprints} that characterize the positions of each of the sources in a reverberant enclosure \cite{LauferGoldshtein2020}.

 \textbf{RTF - Definition and Estimation:} For a pair of microphones, we consider time-domain acoustic recordings of the form